qdbp/py9status/README.md

 ## Installation

-- 1) put `py9core.py` and `py9s_default_units.py` in your PYTHONPATH
+- 1) put `py9core.py` and `py9s_default_units.py` in your PYTHONPATH. `pip install --user` on this repo is the best way to achieve this.
 - 2) put a copy of `run_py9s.py` in your PATH and configure i3 to run it with `status_command run_py9s.py` in your config.
 For the default units to work out of the box, enable pango formatting.
 - 3) edit `run_py9s.py` to configure the output.
-Write your own units, or butcher the defaults.
-This file's format remains stable, and updates to py9status should not necessiate changes.
+Important entries to change are the network and drive names.